With the world changing at such a rapid pace, how do today’s schools prepare students for an unknown future?

 One of the biggest challenges facing educators today is how to prepare students for this unknown future.
 As well as ensuring students leave school with essential numeracy and literacy skills, today’s students need to be well-rounded citizens who can turn their hand to any opportunity as well as having the resilience to self-analyse and test their capabilities, ready to face the uncharted path ahead.

-To adequately prepare their students for this unknown world Nambour Christian College (NCC) believes that it’s the breadth of experiences and education for the whole child that is key.
+To adequately prepare their students for this unknown world, Nambour Christian College (NCC) believes that the breadth of experiences and education for the whole child is key.
 From their extensive Early Learners activities to inclusive VET and TAFE courses, the unique blend of spiritual, creative and academic teaching is ensuring a generation of students fully prepared for the world ahead.

 The future starts now

 The growth mindset, curiosity and love for learning required for future success is something that needs to be instilled in students in the very early years.
 To achieve this, today’s early learning centres should be engaging, inspiring spaces with a wide range of play-based, sensory learning experiences.
 Play-based learning develops critical thinking, communication, independent thought and problem solving skills, and this is now the pedagogy that underpins the national Early Years Learning Framework (EYLF*).